Online MBA in Florida

 Accreditation is an important factor when selecting a school.
 It serves as a benchmark of quality for a school’s faculty, curriculum, management, and academic and professional engagement.
 There are many types of accreditation, but the most well-respected within the business community is the AACSB – The Association to Advance Collegiate Schools of Business.

 The AACSB is a non-profit organization that exists to help advance management education worldwide.
 Its standards are very rigorous and application is voluntary.
 Out of the thousands of business schools worldwide, only 746 business schools are AACSB approved.
 In Florida that number drops to only 34 universities in the state.
-An AACSB stamp is highly valued and sought after by schools and students alike.
+An AACSB accredited online MBA is highly valued and sought after by schools and students alike.

 Every program you will find below is AACSB-accredited.